-To access these AUP resources, use your AUP NetID (if you do not have a NetID username and password or have forgotten them, request them)
+To access these AUP resources, use your AUP NetID or Alumni Card (if you do not have a NetID username and password or have forgotten them, request them)

 These resources may be accessed from anywhere in the world.
 They are restricted to AUP alumni, current AUP students, faculty and staff for educational use.

 If you are in Paris, please come by and visit!
 Bring your Alumni Card for entry.

 Sage and Project MUSE

 The SAGE Premier Journals Collection contains leading international peer-reviewed journals in a wide range of subject areas, including business, humanities, social science, and science, technology and medicine.
 The 2016 Collection counts 824 titles.

 SAGE Premier offers broad interdisciplinary coverage of a wide range of subject areas, including business, humanities, social science, and science, technology and medicine.